catberry/catberry/docs/index.md

 depends on any store
 * `this.$context.sendAction(‘name’, object)` – sends action to store if component depends on any store and returns a promise of the action handling result.
-If store does not have handler for this action the result is always `null`.
+If the store does not have a handler for this action the result is always `null`.
 * `this.$context.sendBroadcastAction(‘name’, object)` – the same as previous but
-the action wil be sent to all stores that have handler for this action.
+the action will be sent to all stores that have handler for this action.
 Returns promise for `Array` of results.

-Every time router computes new application state, it re-creates and re-assigns context to each component therefore do not save references to `this.$context` objects.
+Every time router computes new application state, it re-creates and re-assigns context to each component, therefore, do not save references to `this.$context` objects.

 ## Code example